KSV18/Cart/README.md

-# Cart
+# Shopping Cart

+## Description
-React shopping cart exercise
+React shopping cart exercise.
+Implement restock feature using an input field to make a call to Strapi API.